 Here's a high-level overview of our architecture:

 - Amazon Kinesis Data Streams: A fully managed service for real-time data streaming.
-It will buffer the high-volume data from IoT Core, decoupling ingestion from processing.
+It buffers the high-volume data from IoT Core, decoupling ingestion from processing

 - AWS Lambda: The serverless compute engine.
-A Lambda function will be triggered by new data arriving in the Kinesis stream to process, transform, and enrich the data.
+A Lambda function is triggered by new data arriving in the Kinesis stream to process, transform, and enrich the data

 - Amazon S3 (via Kinesis Data Firehose): For durable, long-term storage.
-We'll use Kinesis Data Firehose to easily batch processed data and save it to an S3 bucket for analytics.
+We use Kinesis Data Firehose to batch processed data and save it to an S3 bucket for analytics

-Step 1: Setting Up the Kinesis Data Stream
+Step 1: Set Up Kinesis Data Stream for Ingestion Buffer

 First, we need a "pipe" to carry our streaming data.
 Kinesis Data Streams is perfect for this.
 The basic unit of scaling in Kinesis is a "shard."
 Each shard provides a certain capacity for data ingestion and egress.